Beanalini/whaWhaPedal/README.md

     npm start

- You can test the APIs  and perform  CRUD operations using  an API REST tool such as Insomnia or Postman.
+ You can test the APIs  and perform  CRUD operations using  an API REST tool such as Insomnia or Postman (Insomnia was used in this project).

  Available API routes to test are (id = the number of the item):